-In the Northwest, Native fisherman upholding fishing rights went to prison for fishing.
+In the Northwest, Native fishermen upholding fishing rights went to prison for fishing.

 Dine' died of broken hearts when they were relocated from their homelands on Black Mesa.

-Others were disappeared, suicided, and found dead after being threatened, including my friends, Leroy Jackson, co-founder of Dine' Citizens against Ruining our Environment, Dine' CARE, and Cate Gilles, journalist on Navajo and Hopi lands.
+Others were disappeared, suicided, and found dead after being threatened, including my friends, Leroy Jackson, co-founder of Dine' Citizens Against Ruining our Environment, Dine' CARE, and Cate Gilles, a journalist on Navajo and Hopi lands.